 France introduced document 048 with proposed amendments to the draft ECP.

 CPG adopted the draft ECP on Resolutions ITU-R 1, 5 and 45 based on the proposal from PT E and the amendments proposed by France.
+France will submit on behalf of CEPT the final proposal contained in the ECP to the RAG correspondence group on Resolution ITU-R 1-5.

 ICT and Energy; Green Radio